wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 field of attention the other, more important questions like: “Who am I?”, “How did I happen to be born?”, “Whence this universe around me?”, “What is real and what is momentary?”.
-No memory will persist if you lose interest in it; it is the emotional link that perpetuätes the bondage.
+No memory will persist if you lose interest in it; it is the emotional link that perpetuates the bondage.
 You are always seeking pleasure, avoiding pain; always after happiness and peace.
 Don’t you see that it is your very search for happiness that makes you feel miserable?
 Try the other way: Be indifferent to pain and pleasure, neither asking nor refusing,